CBSE Class 10 Science Exam 2020: Important 1 Mark Questions with Solutions

 2. It can resolve the problem of water crisis in areas affected by drought or having inadequate water resources.

-Students must practice these important questions to acquaint with the important topics of class 10 Science and track their preparedness for the upcoming board exam 2019.
-Moreover, the solutions provided here will give students an idea about what how to frame proper solution to each question in the board exam so as to score optimum marks.
+Students must practice these important questions to acquaint with the important topics of Class 10 Science and track their preparedness for the upcoming Board Exam 2020.
+Moreover, the solutions provided here will give students an idea about how to frame proper solution to each question in the board exam so as to secure maximum marks.

 To get more of such useful articles for CBSE Class 10 Board Exam preparations, click on the following links: